-To start recording the process and document your automation ideas, select one of the three available options:
+To start process and automation ideas, select one of the three available options:

-- Create Diagram - create your own workflow diagram with all the necessary actions, then use Task Capture to take screenshots for each action and automatically capture the required data.
+- Build Diagram - create your own workflow diagram with all the necessary actions, then use Task Capture to take screenshots for each action and automatically capture the required data.

 - Open file from PC - open saved files created with Task Capture if you need to apply any updates.
 You can open

-- Pause the capturing process.
-This helps you avoid irrelevant data.
+- Pause: allowing you to avoid irrelevant data.

-By default, captured processes are given a title that contains the date, the mont, and the hour when the capturing of the process began.
+By default, captured processes are given a title that contains the date, the month, and the hour when the capturing of the process began.